linkedin/transport/README.md

 are of the type of elements in the first array and values are of the type of elements in the second array). `StdUDF2` is an abstract class to express a UDF that takes two parameters.
 It is parametrized by the UDF input types and the UDF output type.
-A more detailed documentation of the API usage can be found in the [Transport UDFs API](/docs/transport-udfs-api.md).
+Please consult the [Transport UDFs API](/docs/transport-udfs-api.md) for more details and examples.

 ## How to Build
 Clone the repository: